wacncontent/techcontent/articles/mysql/mysql-database-enus-get-started.md

 ![Creating MySQL servers](./media/mysql-database-get-started/create-mysql-server-en.png)

->[AZURE.NOTE]**Your username is composed of “server name%username”.
+>[!NOTE]**Your username is composed of “server name%username”.
 Ensure that you fill in the complete username when you connect to the database. **

 Enter the parameters that are required to create a new server, and then click “Create.”
 In a minute or two, you will have a new MySQL server.

->[AZURE.NOTE]** We strongly recommend that you put Azure services in the same region and select the location closest to you. **
+>[!NOTE]** We strongly recommend that you put Azure services in the same region and select the location closest to you. **

 ##<a id="step2"></a>Step 2: Configure the firewall
 Before you connect to MySQL Database on Azure from your client for the first time, you must configure the firewall and add the client’s public network IP address (or IP address range) to the whitelist.
 In the portal, click your instance, and then click “Configure.”
 You can then add the IP addresses by using the interface below.